Mixed response to HC order on minimal use of Urdu in FIRs

 The recent directive of the Delhi High Court to minimise the use of Urdu and Persian words in First Information Reports (FIRs) has got a mixed response from language and legal experts.
 Some say it is one more blow to our shared past, while others welcomed the move.

-Literary historian Khalid Alvi said the Delhi High Court has given farewell to Urdu when the very “order has an Urdu word”.
-“It uses dasti which means to be given by hand,” he said.
+Literary historian Khalid Alvi said the Delhi High Court has given farewell to Urdu when the very “order has an Urdu word.”
+“It uses dasti which means to be given by hand,” Dr. Alvi pointed out.

 Latin, French words

-The judiciary, he said, “uses a number of Latin and French words such as caveat, nexus, bona fide, inter alia and ex parte but it has a problem with the use of Urdu and Persian words.
-I don’t think there is a substitute to a word like vaqalatnama [document through which a party authorises the lawyers to represent it].”
+The judiciary, he said, “uses a number of Latin and French words such as caveat, nexus, bona fide, inter-alia and ex-parte but it has a problem with the use of Urdu and Persian words.
+I don’t think there is a substitute to a word like vaqalatnama [the document through which a party authorises the lawyers to represent it].”

 He said the court had said the officials should apply their mind while using Urdu and Persian words, which means you can’t fault the language.
 “Having said that, words such as tehreer and mulzim are part of common parlance and the officials who use them on a daily basis know their meaning well.
 Are they going to ask forensic experts too to submit their reports in simple language because they also affect the concerned parties,” he asked, adding court employees such as ahlmad and peshkar also have Persian/Urdu origins.